SCDH/oxbytei/docs/README.md

 [here](https://listserv.brown.edu/cgi-bin/wa?A2=ind1606&L=TEI-L&D=0&P=10714)
 is not supported by the current plugin.

-Note: The plugins used by oXbytei do not use oXygen's functions for accessing the documents currently edited.
-The plugins operate on the files as they were last saved to disk.
+Note: Disregarding the currently edited file, oXbytei operates on the files as they were last saved to disk, not their current state in oXygen.